GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

 [irc-gstreamer]: irc://irc.freenode.net/#gstreamer
 [webchat-gstreamer]: https://webchat.freenode.net

-## What kind of versioning scheme does GStreamer use ?
+## What kind of versioning scheme does GStreamer use?

 For public releases, GStreamer uses a standard MAJOR.MINOR.MICRO version scheme.
 If the release consists of mostly bug fixes or